 But you can’t say that about the LDS books.
-Here’s where the official Latter Day Saints website admits they can’t back up geographical claims made by the Book of Mormon:
+Here’s where the official Latter Day Saints website admits they can’t back up geographical claims on the American continent made by the Book of Mormon:

 “The Church does not take a position on the specific geographic locations of Book of Mormon events in the ancient Americas.”

-If the LDS folks in Salt Lake City really believed the Book of Mormon, don’t you suppose they would take a position on it?
+If the LDS folks in Salt Lake City really believed what the Book of Mormon says happened in the United States, don’t you suppose they would take a position on it?
 Ouch.

 The Burning in the Bosom